 News

-Recipient of National Lottery Project Grant from Arts Council England for the upcoming project 'I Dream a Palace', The Lightbox, Woking
+Recipient of National Lottery Project Grant from Arts Council England for the project 'I Dream a Palace', The Lightbox, Woking

 Selected for UAL Decolonising Art Institute 20/20 Program, Residency at Lightbox, Woking as part of this